All forms of bodywork, from massage to acupuncture and movement therapies, are a physical and emotional check-in that verges on a form of self-study.

 When you don’t move through your emotions – as waves, as sounds, as vibrations – you end up holding them as tension in your body.

-I was searching for a way to heal and recover from stressful relationships in my family when I wandered into bodywork
+I was searching for a way to heal and recover from stressful family relationships when I wandered into bodywork

 ‘She moves in her own way’, they’d say.